Daegu FC: Domestic competitions

-The club narrowly avoided relegation in 2024 K League 1 by defeating second division club Chungnam Asan in the promotion-relegation play-offs after finishing 11th in the regular season.
+Daegu narrowly avoided relegation in 2024 by defeating second division club Chungnam Asan in the promotion-relegation play-offs after finishing 11th in the regular season.
+However, the club was automatically relegated in 2025, finishing bottom of the table.

 International competitions

 Prior to the start of the 2006 K League season, Daegu participated in the Tongyeong Cup.
 The Tongyeong Cup was a four-team invitational tournament held in Tongyeong, South Korea.
 As well as Daegu and fellow K League club Incheon United, A-League side Queensland Roar and Beijing Guo'an were also part of the tournament.
 After beating both Incheon and Beijing, Daegu drew 0–0 with Queensland, winning the Tongyeong Cup and thus its first trophy.

 In 2019, the club played in the 2019 AFC Champions League, and for the group stage was placed with Sanfrecce Hiroshima, Guangzhou Evergrande and Melbourne Victory.
 Despite having the lowest wage bill of all the K-League clubs, it won its first game, against Melbourne Victory.
 It went on to win two more games in the group stage but failed to progress to the knockout phase.

 Daegu made made it to the knockout stages of the 2021 and 2022 editions of the AFC Champions League, and defeated eventual tournament winners Urawa Red Diamonds 1–0 in the group stage of the 2022 competition before being knocked out by compatriots Jeonbuk Hyundai Motors in the next round.